Kartik-0826/kartik-0826.github.io/README.md

 A premium, modern, SaaS-style landing page for a dog and pet training startup.
 Built with a focus on dark-mode aesthetics, high conversions, and seamless backend integration.

+> ⚠️ This project was created for a business pitch event (concept/demo only).

 ## 🚀 Features

 - **Premium Design Aesthetics**: Uses a sleek dark navy, vibrant green, and sharp blue color palette (`#0F172A`, `#22C55E`, `#38BDF8`).